TacoJS/tacojs.github.io/_meetups/2016-october.md

     description: "Come give a talk at TacoJS!
 See the <a href='http://tacojs.rocks/speak'>‘Speak’</a> page for more details."
     emoji: "😎"
   - time: 20:15:00
     type: talk
     track: technical
-    title: "Talk TBD"
-    author: "TacoJS"
-    twitter: "tacojs_phl"
-    description: "Come give a talk at TacoJS!
-See the <a href='http://tacojs.rocks/speak'>‘Speak’</a> page for more details."
-    emoji: "😎"
-  - time: 20:30:00
-    type: talk
-    track: technical
     title: "Open Mic or Talk TBD"